LLNL/mhysa/doc/Input_Files.md

         end

 See the documentation for the initialization function of the various phyical models for a list of keywords (for example, Euler1DInitialize(), NavierStokes2DInitialize()).

+\section petscrc .petscrc

+Requirement: \b mandatory <B>if using PETSc time integration</B>; if absent, HyPar will use native time integration.
+             If compiled without PETSc, this file is not required.

+Read by: PETSc

+Description: This file contains the input flags required by PETSc time integration and its associated features.

+Format: ASCII text

+\b Note: The contents of this file may also be specified as command line flags.

+This file contains all the inputs required for the PETSc time integrators.
+See PETSc documentation (http://www.mcs.anl.gov/petsc/documentation/) for all the inputs that PETSc needs, or <B>see the PETSc examples</B> for the inputs relevant to HyPar.
+In addition, following are the HyPar-specific inputs (they are all optional, if not specified, default values are used):
++ <B>-jfnk_epsilon \<value\></B>: specify \f$\epsilon\f$ parameter for the directional-derivative-based approximation of the Jacobian
+  (relevant only for implicit and IMEX time integration) (default: \f$10^{-6}\f$).
++ <B>-with_pc</B>: If this flag is specified, a preconditioning matrix will be assembled for use with the preconditioners available in PETSc.
+If not specified, no preconditioning will be used (default).

+In addition, if an IMEX time integrator (TSARKIMEX - http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/TS/TSARKIMEX.html) is being used, the following terms specify how the hyperbolic, parabolic, and source terms are integrated in time (explicitly or implicitly):
++ <B>-hyperbolic_explicit</B>: treat hyperbolic term explicitly (\b default).
++ <B>-parabolic_explicit</B>: treat parabolic term explicitly.
++ <B>-source_explicit</B>: treat the source term explicitly.
++ <B>-hyperbolic_implicit</B>: treat hyperbolic term implicitly.
++ <B>-parabolic_implicit</B>: treat parabolic term implicitly (\b default).
++ <B>-source_implicit</B>: treat the source term implicitly (\b default).